Referral Fraud

 Seconds later

 Dregs slaps a "Referral Fraud" badge on all three identities based on your badge rules.
-An alert fires to your configured channels.
+An escalation fires to your configured channels.
 A webhook notifies your application, which automatically freezes all pending referral payouts for the cluster.

 No manual investigation was needed... the fake referral ring is identified and flagged within seconds once it meets the defined criteria.